Willits House: Architect-client relationship

 Wright and the Willits's became friends soon after meeting and realizing that with Wright's architectural expertise and Willits's company making contributions to many architectural projects, a vision for the Ward Willits House was possible.
 The client and architect continued their relationship after the house was completed, and Willits and his wife accompanied Frank Lloyd Wright and his first wife, Catherine (Tobin) Wright, on a trip to Japan in 1905.
 The trip went well and was a first for Wright; however, the relationship could not withstand the hardships that occur by being an architect and having a strong relationship with one's client.
 The clients were wealthy and had enough money to have the house built—although their friendship barely survived the ill treatment of Wright's first wife and family and unpaid loans Wright is said to have had with Willits, eventually repaid with sales of some of the many Japanese prints acquired on the trip.
 Nonetheless, Ward Willits spent many years with his wife in the house and lived there until his death in 1950.

 Post-1954

 The house was purchased in 1983 and the new owner began renovations.
-The new owner and his wife mainly completed the work, focusing on returning the building to a point in time approximating 1909, and they made sure to maintain Wright's unique features throughout the house.
+The new owner and his wife mainly completed the work, focusing on returning the building its original 1909 setting, and made sure to maintain Wright's unique features throughout the house.
 The restoration was acknowledged by many to be Museum quality, and received a Driehaus award.
 The house still sits on the same site in Highland Park, Illinois and is a common attraction for those who want to view a piece of architectural history.
 The Frank Lloyd Wright "Tour of the North Shore" currently explores the northern suburbs of Chicago along Lake Michigan to see one dozen Frank Lloyd Wright houses, including the Ward Willits House.